ManbirJudge/zoom-clone/README.md

 # Zoom Clone
-A Zoom clone made using Express, Socket.IO and PeerJS
+A Zoom clone made using Express, Socket.IO and PeerJS.

 ## Note
 Zoom clone 2.0 is under developement.
 I will post the repositry on Github soon (hopefully).